Practical Strategies to Foster Effective Study Habits in Middle School

 Example 2: Jake’s parents noticed he was distracted by his phone during homework.
 They agreed on a rule to charge devices outside the study area during homework time.
 Jake also learned to use flashcards for vocabulary and took short breaks every 30 minutes.
 His grades improved, and he felt more confident preparing for tests.

 Example 3: Maria found it hard to stay motivated after school activities.
 Her parents helped her set small, achievable goals each week and rewarded her progress with family outings.
-They also encouraged her to use a digital planner recommended in building motivation in students to keep track of tasks.
+They also encouraged her to use a digital planner recommended in to keep track of tasks.
 Over time, Maria became more organized and engaged with her studies.

 Common Mistakes